About the Virginia Tech Carilion Research Institute

 Leading Researchers, Life-Changing Research

-The Virginia Tech Carilion Research Institute now has nineteen research teams, each led by a principal investigator who also holds a faculty appointment at Virginia Tech.
-By 2014, we will have recruited a dozen additional research teams.
+The Virginia Tech Carilion Research Institute now has 23 research teams, each led by a principal investigator who also holds a faculty appointment at Virginia Tech.

 Our principal investigators—internationally recognized scientists—represent the departments of biological sciences, biomedical engineering and sciences, physics, and psychology at Virginia Tech.
 Their research teams are composed of postdoctoral fellows, graduate students, technicians and medical students from the Virginia Tech Carilion School of Medicine, as well as undergraduate students from Virginia Tech.